Tanay7/Machine-Learning/Customer_segmentation/Readme.md

 ## Aim:
- To understand customer behaviour and categorize customers based on demography and buying behaviour.
+ To understand customer behaviour of Alison userbase and categorize customers based on demography and buying behaviour.